 Currently I co-ordinate Ecology, Society and Conservation (EK5510) and Statistical Analysis of Biological Data (BI3010).
 I also teach into Frontiers in Biological Sciences (BI1009), Biological Enhanced Skills Training (BI2018), Ecology (BI2020) and Plants, People and the Environment (BI25P4).

 I have supervised 23 PhD students, 40 MSc students and 46 BSc Honours students.
 Over half of the project students that I have supervised have worked overseas.
 For a list of the students and projects that I have supervised, look under the Further Info tab.

-Lessons learned from the implementation of reduced-impact logging in hilly terrain in Sabah, MalaysiaInternational Forestry Review, vol. 2, no. 1, pp. 33-39Contributions to Journals: Articles
+Estimating Carbon Avoided from the Implementation of Reduced-Impact Logging in Sabah, MalaysiaInternational Forestry Review, vol. 20, no. 1, pp. 58-78Contributions to Journals: Articles